 - being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door,
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

 - humiliating pupils.

-St Augustine of Canterbury RC Primary School, A Voluntary Academy, will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-St Augustine of Canterbury RC Primary School, A Voluntary Academy, will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+St Augustine of Canterbury RC Primary School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+St Augustine of Canterbury RC Primary School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-St Augustine of Canterbury RC Primary School, A Voluntary Academy, will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+St Augustine of Canterbury RC Primary School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher, Mrs. Sinead Colbeck.
-In the absence of the Headteacher, concerns can be reported to Mrs. Abigail Malcolm, Assistant Headteacher who will ensure the Headteacher is kept informed of low-level allegations in a timely manner.
-Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.
+Staff must report their concerns to the Head teacher, Sinead Colbeck; in her absence, concerns should be reported to the next available senior leader who will keep Mrs. Colbeck informed of all low level concerns in allegations in a timely manner.
+If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
+Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the Headteacher will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the Headteacher or senior leaders will consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct, and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct and staff handbook, and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.

-32. Safer recruitment
+33. Safer recruitment

-St Augustine of Canterbury RC Primary School, A Voluntary Academy, is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+St Augustine of Canterbury RC Primary School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-Lancashire County Council Human Resources Guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff
+• Keeping Children Safe in Education, September 2023, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.